qreate/generator-ts-angular/README.md

 Getting Started
 -------------

-Prerequisites: Node, Grunt, Yeoman, and Bower.
+Prerequisites: Node, Grunt, Gulp, Yeoman, and Bower.
 Once Node is installed, clone this repo and do:

-    npm install -g grunt-cli yo bower
+    npm install -g gulp grunt-cli yo bower

 Next, as this generator only resides locally on your computer you need to create a symbolic link that generator will use (in order run yo ts-angular in the terminal).
 From the root of your generator project (in generator-ts-angular/ folder) run: